microsoft/Kusto-Query-Language/doc/join-rightouter.md

 # rightouter join

 The `rightouter` join flavor returns all the records from the right side and only matching records from the left side.
-This join flavor resembles the [`rightouter` join flavor](join-rightouter.md), but the treatment of the tables is reversed.
+This join flavor resembles the [`leftouter` join flavor](join-leftouter.md), but the treatment of the tables is reversed.

 ## Syntax